 - Strong self-motivation and an ability to shepherd complex projects from start to finish.

-- High comfort level working with both internal and external partners to achieve goals.
-Must be comfortable working directly with executive leadership.
+- High comfort level working with executive leadership, and both internal and external partners to achieve goals.

 - Experience managing vendors, including public relations firms and other consultants.